arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusMessaging-VS2012/HOL.md

 	_Launching the service configuration editor_

-1. In the **Settings** tab, set _namespaceAddress_ value to the name of your Service Bus namespace, and set the _issuerName_ and _issuerKey_ values to the ones you previously copied from the [Windows Azure Management Portal](http://go.microsoft.com/fwlink/?LinkID=129428).
+1. In the **Settings** tab, set _namespaceAddress_ value to the name of your Service Bus namespace, and set the _issuerName_ and _issuerKey_ values to the ones you previously copied from the [Microsoft Azure Management Portal](http://go.microsoft.com/fwlink/?LinkID=129428).

 	![Updating settings to the UsingQueues.Web Web Role](./Images/Updating-settings-to-the-UsingQueues.Web-Web-Role.png?raw=true "Updating settings to the UsingQueues.Web Web Role")